Anxiety can become a state of torment.

 And like many others, I looked for peace in anything outside of me.
 Counseling.
 Distraction.
 Routines.
 Chaos.
 Relaxation.
 Meditation.

-Even though I thought I was stuck with the worst of the worst when it came to dealing with stress, God showed me the way out.
+Even though I thought I was stuck with the worst of the worst when it came to dealing with anxiety, God showed me the way to get through it.
+Today I meditate on His word when I want to turn toward Him, such as with these 17 Bible verses to calm your nerves.

 Overcome Anxiety with Truth